LwM2M vs MQTT: A Head-to-Head Comparison

 Differences in Purpose

 The Lightweight M2M is a structured device management and service enablement protocol based on CoAP request-response and with the evolved specification versions supports a variety of message transport protocols.
-MQTT is a Client-Server publish/subscribe messaging transport protocol that supports data and proprietary DM payloads in IoT.
+MQTT is a Client-Server publish/subscribe messaging transport protocol that supports data and proprietary device management payloads in IoT.

 Differences in Structure

-LwM2M comes with a well-defined data and communication model and offers a variety of ready-to-use standard objects (OMNA, IPSO, GSMA Objects) and structured core functions for Connectivity monitoring, Remote device actions, Firmware update, Software Update, Lock & Wipe, Bootstrap, Diagnostics, etc. Therefore can be used for data reporting and device management.
+LwM2M features a straightforward data and communication model.
+It contains standard objects (OMNA, IPSO, GSMA Objects) and structured core functions for Connectivity monitoring, Remote device actions, Firmware update, Software Update, Lock & Wipe, Bootstrap, Diagnostics, etc. It can therefore be used for data reporting and device management.
 With MQTT, these features are entirely vendor and platform-specific.
+With LwM2M, it is necessary to conduct firmware updates or any other management features must be from scratch, and adapted to each device.

 Differences in Data Processing Times